Our Client Area / Secure Client Portal

-You can get access to the portal on the Home Page in the side navigation menu under "Client Area" or at the top right navigation menu under "Sign In".
+You can get access to the portal on the Home Page in the side navigation menu under "Client Area" or at the top right navigation menu on every page under "Client Area".
 If an account is not already set up for you, please call our offices and one will be setup for you.
 Note we can not set your passwords, however there is a forgot password link should need to reset the password yourself.

 When your account is set up, you will be sent an email directly from my portal, with your temporary password and login information.
-Once logged in, you can click the Change Password tab to update your password to something only you will know.
-Although not required, For your Security, I strongly suggest you change the password on your first login.
+Once logged in, you can click the update your information and password.

-To change your password, click on the "Bust of a Person" icon in the upper right corner of the screen.
-Then select the menu item "Profile".
-This will take you to a screen where you can change your password.
-I request you do not change your log/user name as this is how I find your folders and user information to assist you and transfer files.
+To change your password and other information, click on the My Account or the Settings Gear icon in the upper right corner of the screen.
+Then select the menu "Settings".
+This will take you to a screen where you can:

-Your portal account is FREE and allows you to upload files, fill out online forms and even send secure links to others.
+Your portal account is FREE and allows you to upload files, fill out online forms, sign documents and send messages to our staff.

 - Sharing information via e-mail is not secure - E-mail transmissions are fairly easy to intercept and anyone with access to a client's e-mail account could see the confidential information.
 With the high increase in internet fraud and Phishing, it is more important than ever to use secure transfer methods;

 - It is a Great Centralized Tool - Missing information to complete a tax return?
 Need accounting information to complete some financials?
 Need to deal with and IRS notice?
 Need to provide a copy of your tax return because you refinancing your mortgage or filling out your child's FASFA?
 Or anything else you can think, the client area/portal is a great tool to centralize the sharing of this information without having to mail or drive over with the required data.